Installing Report Manager Web Server

 http://localhost/cgi-bin/repwebserver.dll/login

-Some tricks will help you otsetup the web server:
+Some tricks will help you to setup the web server:

 Installing Report Manager web server in Linux Apache

-Usually you copy the application (rpwebexe.bin and repwebexe) into a directory with execution privileges, in Suse 7.3, is /usr/local/httpd/cgi-bin.
+Usually you copy the application (rpwebexe.bin and repwebexe) into a directory with execution privileges, for example a cgi-bin directory under your Apache document root.

 You must place the configuration file of the server in /etc/reportmanserver file.
 You can generate it with the tcp server application and the tcp server configuration.